 Restoring the royal railings at Claremont Landscape Garden

 Dating back to the nineteenth century, the decorative iron railings ringing the Camellia Terrace are the last tangible mark left by Claremont's royal couple, Charlotte and Leopold.
-In 2017, we're beginning a project to restore the railings to their former glory.
+We're currently undergoing a project to restore the railings to their former glory.

 A piece of history